sarahaime/ng-book-library/README.md

 ## Features
 - **Book List Overview**: View all books in a paginated, card-based grid.
-- **Loading & Empty States**: User-friendly loading skeletons and empty state illustrations in the list overview.
+- **Loading & Empty States**: Loading skeletons and empty state illustrations in the list overview.
 - **Add/Edit Book**: Add new books or edit existing ones with a form (title, author, year, genre, description).
 - **Delete Book**: Remove books with confirmation modal.
 - **Notifications**: Success and error notifications for user actions.